emahuni/em-async-events/README.md

 [![npm](https://img.shields.io/npm/v/vue-hooked-async-events.svg)](vue-hooked-async-events) ![npm](https://img.shields.io/npm/dt/vue-hooked-async-events.svg)

 Easier and more useful Vue event bus management with zero dependencies.

+## Features
+- stoppable events and listeners
+- automated event management:
+  - auto-removal of listeners on destruction
+  - expirable listeners that listen for a specified time before they are almost removed
+- async and hookable events that get responses from listeners

 ## Installation
 ```javascript
 import Vue from 'vue';